gravestench/dark-magic/pkg/services/recordManager/README.md

 * [web router service](../webRouter)

-The integration is optional; if either of the lua or web router services are omitted from the runtime then the integration methods will never be called.
+The integration is optional; if either of the lua or web router services are omitted from the servicemesh then the integration methods will never be called.

-This service exports an integration interface `LoadsDiablo2Records` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see runtime.HasDependencies), and expose just the methods which other services should use.
+This service exports an integration interface `LoadsDiablo2Records` with an alias `Dependencncy` which are intended to be used by other services for dependency resolution (see servicemesh.HasDependencies), and expose just the methods which other services should use.

 this is a rather large interface, but there are getters for all of the record